Fraud Awareness

 Protect yourself:

-- Don't cut and paste the link from the message into your Internet browser — phishers can make links look like they go to one place, but that actually send you to a different sites.
+• Don't cut and paste the link from the message into your Internet browser — phishers can make links look like they go to one place, but that actually sends you to a different site.

 Protect yourself:

-- Never give your personal information over the phone.
-If you feel a call is suspicious, call the company directly to verify the authenticity of the call.
+• Never give your personal or financial information over the phone.
+If you feel a call is suspicious, hang up and call the company directly to verify the authenticity of the call.

 Protect Yourself: